Cloud Music Inc. Adds Expansive K-Pop Portfolio with JYP Entertainment Agreement

 Through the collaboration, NetEase Cloud Music will offer an extensive collection of music from JYP Entertainment, featuring renowned artists and groups such as J.Y.
 Park, TWICE, Stray Kids, BOY STORY, ITZY, Yao Chen, NMIXX, and more.
 This includes their entire discography, including TWICE's latest album "WithYOU-th," NMIXX's "Love Me Like This," ITZY's "CAKE," as well as hit songs like "Nobody," "Bad Girl Good Girl," and "Stop Stop It."
 Additionally, NetEase Cloud Music has introduced a range of JYP-themed Vinyl VIP decorations to cater to the personalized preferences of young users and enhance the music experience for K-Pop enthusiasts.

 As one of China's leading online music platforms, NetEase Cloud Music hosted 206 million monthly active users and over 44 million monthly paying users for its online music services in 2023.
 The platform has been gaining presence, particularly among the younger generation of music enthusiasts.
-The unique music community atmosphere, highly interactive user base, and user stickiness of NetEase Cloud Music further demonstrate the platform's capability to amplify the influence of JYP Entertainment's music among the younger generation while enhancing the interaction between K-Pop artists and their fan base in China.
-Additionally, on NetEase Cloud Music, the proportion of music streams stemming from the platform's recommendations continued to grow, aided by more insights into users' preferences and advanced AI algorithms.
-This further amplifies its advantage in personalized music recommendations, changing traditional listening habits, which bodes well for JYP Entertainment to efficiently distribute content and engage with music lovers in China.
+The unique music community atmosphere and highly interactive user base of NetEase Cloud Music further demonstrate the platform's capability to amplify the influence of JYP Entertainment's music among the younger generation while enhancing the interaction between K-Pop artists and their fan base in China.

-NetEase Cloud Music has continuously stenghthed its collaboration with Korean music companies to obtain copyright licenses.
+NetEase Cloud Music has continuously strengthened its collaboration with Korean music companies to obtain copyright licenses.
 Previously, NetEase Cloud Music has joined hands with top South Korean entertainment companies like SM Entertainment, YG Entertainment and CUBE Entertainment, enabling users to access high-quality K-Pop music.
-In collaboration with JYP Entertainment, NetEase Cloud Music is expanding its K-Pop library even more, demonstrating the platform's ongoing efforts to promote Korean music content to cater to a large group of Chinese fans.

 Investor Enquiries: